meumobi/meumobi.github.io/_drafts/firebase-web-auth-phone-number-angular.md

 └── typescript@3.8.3
 ```

-#### Firebase account
+### Firebase account
 If you don’t have yet, the first thing you’ll need to do is to create a Firebase account and then [create a Firebase project](https://firebase.google.com/docs/web/setup#create-firebase-project).
 Both are free.

 ## What you'll build

-To explore Analytics capabilities we'll use the conference starter ("A kitchen-sink application that shows off all Ionic has to offer").
-It contains out-of-the-box a lot of useful pages to illustrate following features:

-- Login form to type and validate phone number.
+- Login form to type and **validate phone number** with [ngx-intl-tel-input](https://www.npmjs.com/package/ngx-intl-tel-input).
-- Validate verification code

-There's no difference between iOS and Android in terms of implementation, then we'll focus on this tutorial on Android, because it's easier to build and test.
-But if you use these instructions on iOS App should works fine too.
+- **VerifyPhoneNumber Factory Provider** to handle web and native Apps
+- **VerifyPhoneNumber-web** service with `@angular/fire/auth` to verify phone number ownership by sending a sms with verification code and confirm code.
+- **VerifyPhoneNumber-native** service with `firebase-x`

 ## Implementation path

+### Web version

 1. Create a Ionic/Angular project
-2. Add Firebase SDK and initialize it
+2. Connect web app to Firebase
-3. Create SignInService
-4. Add login page
+3. Add login page

-For native
+4. Create auth.service.provider and auth-web.service

+### Native version

+The native version follows steps of web, that means you should have complete previous tasks (except `Connect web app to Firebase` and `auth-web.service`) to proceed.

+1. Connect Native apps to Firebase
+- download `google-services.json` and `GoogleService-info.plist`
 2. Install cordova-plugin-firebasex
-3. Connect apps to Firebase
-  - download `google-services.json` and `GoogleService-info.plist`
+3. Add auth-native.service

 ## Create a project